 Donovan Cassidy-Nolan '21

 Hey guys!
-I’m Donovan, a sophomore from Nova Scotia, Canada.
-I’m a molecular biology major interested in understanding how the machinery of life works.
+I’m Donovan, a Senior from Nova Scotia, Canada, and I’m a molecular biology major.
 As a member of the Princeton Perspective Project, I hope to use our knowledge of biology to help optimize our happiness here at Princeton, with its many ups and downs.
-Besides being part of the PPP, I play a lot of music on campus.
-I grew up playing traditional fiddle, and now I play with Sinfonia and the Trenton Youth Orchestra.
 Coming from a small town in a rural area, Princeton is very different.
 The high intensity atmosphere can be super overwhelming, and I often find myself losing sight of the awesomeness Princeton has to offer to me.
-With the PPP, I hope to help build a more thoughtful and supportive community: in sharing our struggles openly and promoting healthy ways of thinking, I believe we can foster more happiness in our community.
-Feel free to contact me if you have any ideas, questions, or concerns about anything – I’d love to hear your thoughts!
+With the PPP, I hope to help build a more thoughtful and supportive community: in sharing our struggles openly and promoting resilience, I believe we can foster more happiness in our community.
+Feel free email me (email@example.com) if you have any ideas, questions, or concerns – I’d love to hear your thoughts!

 Sanjana Duggirala '21